Materials-Consortia/OPTIMADE/optimade.rst

 - :filter:`list HAS value`: matches if at least one element in :filter-fragment:`list` is equal to filter-fragment:`value`.
 (If :filter-fragment:`list` has no duplicate elements, this implements the set operator IN.)
 - :filter:`list HAS ALL values`: matches if, for each :filter-fragment:`value`, there is at least one element in :filter-fragment:`list` equal to that value.
 (If both :filter-fragment:`list` and :filter-fragment:`values` do not contain duplicate values, this implements the set operator >=.)
 - :filter:`list HAS ANY values`: matches if at least one element in :filter-fragment:`list` is equal to at least one :filter-fragment:`value`.
 (This is equivalent to a number of HAS statements separated by OR.)
-- :filter:`list LENGTH <operator> value`: applies the numeric comparison :filter-fragment:`<operator>` for the number of items in the list property.
+- :filter:`list LENGTH value`: applies the numeric comparison for the number of items in the :filter-fragment:`list` property.

 The following construct MAY be supported: